MarketSquare/Robot-Framework-Mainframe-3270-Library/README.md

 ## Keyword Documentation

-You can find the keywords documentation [here](https://raw.githack.com/Altran-PT-GDC/Robot-Framework-Mainframe-3270-Library/master/doc/Mainframe3270.html)
+You can find the keyword documentation [here](https://raw.githack.com/Altran-PT-GDC/Robot-Framework-Mainframe-3270-Library/master/doc/Mainframe3270.html).

 ## Keyword Tests

-To run all the library tests, you will need to create a user on the https://www.pub400.com/ website.
+To run all the library tests, you will need to create a user on the [pub400](https://www.pub400.com/) website.

 ## WIKI
 For more information visit the repository [Wiki](https://github.com/Altran-PT-GDC/Robot-Framework-Mainframe-3270-Library/wiki).